Dynamic Gossip: Gossip graphs and gossip protocols

-\begin{proto}[$\SFS$ --- Any Call] $\pi(x,y) = \top$ \\ While not every agent knows all secrets, select a pair $xy$ such that $x$ knows the number of $y$, and let $x$ call $y$. \end{proto} The $\SFS$ protocol is like the random selection of a call that is usual for gossip protocols in the networks community \cite{eugster}.
+The $\SFS$ protocol ($\SFS$ stands for {\em Any} call) is like the random selection of a call that is usual for gossip protocols in the networks community \cite{eugster}, except that we have the dynamic interpretation as in \cite{rajaraman,eugster}.